lauraspberry/lauraspberry/README.md

 Currently, I'm...

-⚡ interning at [Emerge](http://emerge.io/) to develop and design 3D Virtual Reality experiences using the Unity Game Engine.

 :sunny: building web applications with [Web Development at Berkeley](https://webatberkeley.org/) for various clients!

 🔭 working on building a full stack web application for [Connect@Cal](https://connected.berkeley.edu/) to optimize communication between users and operations associates.